sourceduty/Sourceduty_DevOps/README.md

 2. Design, engineer and test a quantum mechanical powered engine for vehicles.
 3. Design, engineer, test and sell a custom consumer product or 3D model.
 4. Design, engineer and test Inflatable Airborne Deployment Bags.
+5. Remodel an existing 3D or 4D product.

 Programming: